-This post is the second in a series where we are addressing the fundamentals of fuel hedging.
-You can access the first post, which explored hedging fuel with futures, via the following link: A Beginners Guide to Fuel Hedging - Futures.
-In subsequent posts we will be addressing the fundamentals of fuel hedging with options as well as more "advanced" hedging structures such as collars, basis swaps and spreads involving options.
+This post is the second in a series where we are explaining the most common fuel hedging strategies utilized by commercial and industrial fuel consumers.
+You can access the first post, which explained diesel fuel hedging with CME/NYMEX ultra-low sulfur diesel fuel futures, via the following link: A Beginners Guide to Fuel Hedging - Futures.
+In subsequent posts we will address how fuel consumers can hedge with options as well as more advanced hedging strategies such as costless collars and call option spreads.

 A swap is an agreement whereby one party exchanges their exposure to a floating (often referred to as spot, index or market) fuel price for a fixed fuel price, over a specified period(s) of time.
-Swaps are available for nearly all types of fuel including bunker fuel, diesel fuel, gasoline, heating oil, jet fuel, fuel oil, etc. Swaps received their name as the buyers and sellers of swaps are “swapping” cash flows, floating for fixed and vice versa.
+Swaps are available on nearly all types of fuel including bunker fuel, diesel fuel, gasoil, gasoline, heating oil, jet fuel, fuel oil, etc. Swaps received their name as the buyers and sellers of swaps are “swapping” cash flows with one another - floating for fixed and vice versa.

-Now let’s examine how the swap will impact your fuel costs if Singapore jet kerosene prices during October average both higher and lower than the price at which you paid for the swap, $132/BBL.
+Now let’s examine how the swap will impact your costs if Singapore jet kerosene prices during November average both higher and lower than the price at which you paid for the swap, $57.25/BBL.

-In the first scenario, let's assume that Asian jet fuel prices in October are higher and that the average price for Singapore jet kerosene (as published in Platts' Asia Pacific/Arab Gulf Marketscan) for each business day in October is $145/BBL.
-In this scenario, your hedge would result in a gain of $13/BBL ($145 – $132 = $13) or $65,000 ($13/BBL X 5,000 BBLs = $65,000).
-As a result, you would receive a payment of $65,000 from your counter-party, which would offset the increase in your actual fuel costs by $13 per barrel.
+In the first situation, let's assume that Singapore jet kerosene prices in November are higher and that the average price for Singapore jet kerosene as published in Platts' Asia Pacific/Arab Gulf Marketscan for each business day in November is $75/BBL.
+In this situation, your swap would provide you with a hedging gain of $17.75/BBL ($75-$57.25=$17.75).
+As a result, you would receive a payment of $17.75/BBL from your counter-party, which would offset your actual fuel cost by $17.75 per barrel.

-As this example indicates, purchasing a jet fuel swap allows airlines to hedge their exposure to unpredictable jet fuel prices.
-If the price of jet fuel increases, the gain on the swap will offset the increase in their actual fuel cost.
-Similarly, if the price of jet fuel declines, the loss on the swap will offset the decrease in their actual fuel cost.
-As a result, regardless of whether jet fuel prices increase or decrease, the airline will have “fixed” their fuel costs thanks to the swap.
+As this example indicates, purchasing a jet fuel swap allows an airline to hedge their exposure to unpredictable jet fuel prices.
+If an airline purchases a swap and the price of jet fuel increases, the gain on the swap will offset the increase in their actual fuel expense.
+Conversely, if the price of jet fuel declines, the loss on the swap will offset the decrease in their actual fuel expense.
+As a result, when an airline hedges with a fixed price swap, the airline is “locking in” their jet fuel cost regardless of whether jet fuel prices are higher or lower when their swap expires.

-While this example examined how an airline can utilize swaps to hedge their exposure to jet fuel prices, the same methodology can be used to hedge bunker fuel, diesel fuel, gasoline, heating oil, fuel oil and many other commodities.
+While this example examines how an airline can utilize swaps to hedge their exposure to jet fuel prices, the same methodology can be utilized to hedge bunker fuel, diesel fuel, gasoil, gasoline, etc.

-As previously mentioned, fuel marketers and refiners can also employ swaps to hedge their exposure to fuel prices as well.
-As an example, a refiner who needs to hedge their exposure to potentially declining diesel fuel costs could do so by selling diesel fuel, heating oil or gasoil swaps.
+As previously mentioned, fuel marketers, traders and refiners can also employ swaps to hedge their exposure to fuel prices as well.
+As an example, a refiner who needs to hedge their exposure to potentially declining diesel fuel costs (as the market value of their inventory/stocks changes in line with market prices) could do so by selling (also known as shorting) a diesel fuel swap.

-UPDATE: This article is the first in the series titled A Beginners Guide to Fuel Hedging.
-The subsequent posts in the series can be found via the following links:
+This post is the second in the series titled A Beginners Guide to Fuel Hedging.
+The other posts in the series can be found via the following links: